eliavw/mercs-v5/docs/index.md

 ### Tutorials

-We offer a small collection of tutorials in the form of Jupyter Notebooks of quick walkthroughs MERCS' most common functionalities.
+We offer a small collection of tutorials in the form of Jupyter Notebooks (cf. [github-repo](https://github.com/eliavw/mercs-v5/tree/master/note/tutorials) for the actual `ipynb` files) of quick walkthroughs MERCS' most common functionalities.
 These are intended as the most user-friendly entry point to our system.

 **MERCS 101**
 1. [Classification](tutorials/01_mercs_basics_classification.html)